 When asked to imagine a person, people tend to think of a man (Hamilton, 1991).
 The same is true for some social groups as well–when asked to imagine a Black or White person, people tend to imagine a Black or White man (Schug, Alt, & Klauer, 2015).
 One reason for this is androcentrism: the belief that men are the default and women the exception or “other” (Bailey, LaFrance, & Dovidio, 2018; Bem, 1993; Smith & Zarate, 1992).The present research will use a global distributed laboratory network to describe the gendered nature of prejudice against seven social categories (i.e., Black people, East Asian people, White people, police, politicians, and criminals).
 We hypothesize that if a prejudice occurs for the group it is more strongly related to prejudice of the men of that social category.
 This study will be across several laboratories and languages as it is paired with PSA 002 for data collection.

 PSA 002/003- The 002 and 003 teams are in the final stages of moving our experiments from Open Sesame/Qualtrics to Lab.JS.
-Thanks to the hard work of Merle Schuckart, we have drafts of the new programs and are in the process of ensuring that the web versions of the studies retain fidelity to the original protocols and troubleshooting the studies.
+We are in the process of ensuring that the web versions of the studies work properly.
 The new version of the experiment should fully integrate both the 002 and 003 procedures into one online protocol, greatly simplifying future data collection.
+Data collection should commence soon.

 - Preregistration (to come)